Marshall Artists Series adds Oscar-winner 'Parasite' to Spring International Film Festival

 The festival features films from countries such as Iceland, Germany, Spain and Vietnam.
 Newly added to the lineup is the Oscar-winning “Parasite,” a film from South Korea that won best picture at this month’s 92nd Academy Awards ceremony, becoming the first non-English-language film to get the top honor, as well as three other Oscars.

-“Parasite” is being shown in lieu of “The Fall of the American Empire” (Canada), which will not be screened due to a film distribution issue, according to the Artists Series.
+“Parasite” is being shown in lieu of “The Fall of the American Empire” (Canada), which will not be screened because of a film distribution issue, according to the Artists Series.

 Tickets for the Spring International Film Festival are $10 per film and free to full-time Marshall students with a valid student ID.
 Tickets may be purchased at the Keith Albee Performing Arts Center; advance tickets are not necessary.
 Tickets go on sale 15 minutes prior to each film.